Welcome

 • Hansol Jung - Playwright & Co-director

-Hansol Jung, playwright and director.
+HANSOL JUNG is playwright and director.
 Plays: Merry Me (NYTW), Wolf Play (Soho Rep & Ma-Yi), Wild Goose Dreams (Public Theater & La Jolla), Romeo and Juliet (NAATCO & Two River) Cardboard Piano (Humana Festival), Among the Dead (Ma-Yi), and No More Sad Things (Boise Contemporary).
-TV & Film: Pachinko (Apple +) Tales of the City (Netflix) including development with Amazon Studios, and Apple + TV.
-Hansol is the recipient of the Lucille Lortel award for Best Play, Obie Award, Herb Alpert Award, Steinberg Award, Whiting Award, Helen Merrill Award, Hodder Fellowship, Page 73 Fellowship, Lark’s Rita Goldberg Fellowship, NYTW’s 2050 Fellowship, Two-time MacDowell Fellowship, and International Playwrights Residency at Royal Court..
+TV & Film: Pachinko (Apple +) Tales of the City (Netflix).
+Hansol is the recipient of the Lucille Lortel award for Best Play, Obie Award, Herb Alpert Award, Steinberg Award, Whiting Award, Helen Merrill Award, Hodder Fellowship, Page 73 Fellowship, Lark’s Rita Goldberg Fellowship, NYTW’s 2050 Fellowship, Two-time MacDowell Fellow, and International Playwrights Residency at Royal Court.

-She is a proud member of NYTW's Usual Suspects, the Kilroys and a founding member of The Pack.
+She is a proud member of NYTW's Usual Suspects, the Kilroys Gen 2 and a founding member of The Pack.
 MFA: Yale.

 • Dustin Wills, Co-Director